song354260063/song354260063.github.io/_posts/2019-08-12-SpringBoot分库处理（二）-事务支持.md

         LOGGER.info("this.autoCommit : {}", this.autoCommit);
         LOGGER.info("this.mainConnection != null : {}", this.mainConnection != null);
         LOGGER.info("this.isConnectionTransactional : {}", this.isConnectionTransactional);
-        if (this.mainConnection != null && this.isConnectionTransactional && !this.autoCommit) {
+        if (this.mainConnection != null && !this.isConnectionTransactional && !this.autoCommit) {
             LOGGER.info("Committing JDBC Connection [" + this.mainConnection + "]");
             this.mainConnection.commit();
             for (Connection connection : otherConnectionMap.values()) {